 Education: Graduated from Spring Valley High School in Columbia, SC in 1994; Graduated from Furman University in Greenville, SC in 1998.

 Family: Son of Jim and Jo Byrd of Columbia, SC; Brother of PGA Tour player Jonathan Byrd; Married the former Erika Newsom in December of 2012.
-Son James Jones Byrd born Feb.
-25, 2014.
+They have two children, James Jones Byrd born Feb.
+25, 2014 and Maclane Elizabeth Byrd born on 3/15/16

 Playing Experience: Four-year letterman at Furman University, 1994-98.